openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 machines and add ones that fall with in bounds of the `reserved` and `isolated` CPUSets defined in their PerformanceProfile.

+#### Deletions

-A possible risk are cluster upgrades, this is the first time this enhancement will be for multi-node clusters, we need to run more tests on upgrade cycles to make sure things run as expected.
+Once a cluster is setup for CPU Partitioning, if a customer was to delete the machine config defining the default CPU Partitioning, nothing would happen initially since the Kubelet does not remove the Capacity and Allocatable resource for workload partitioning from the Node resource.
+Scheduling will still work but we will run into A possible risk are cluster upgrades, this is the first time this enhancement will be for multi-node clusters, we need to run more tests on upgrade cycles to make sure things run as expected.

+#### CRIO Config File

+The current CRIO config supports multiple workload configurations.
+We do not support multiple workload CRIO config and customers need to be aware that when it comes to workload partitioning, we can only support the CRIO configurations we create and maintain on CPU partitioned clusters.

+#### Install Failures

+In terms of possible install failures, the most critical thing is that the `kubelet` workload partitioning configuration file exists before `kubelet` comes online to join the cluster.
+A cluster that is designated as CPU Partitioned via the global flag will not allow nodes not configured with CPU Partitioning to join.
+Since nodes query the `machine-config-server` for their configuration prior to joining the cluster, we expect any failures prior to this query to be resolved in any fashion they are currently being resolved in.
+When it comes to errors that occur after this query the thing that matters is that the `kubelet` configuration file `/etc/kubernetes/openshift-workload-pinning` exists.
+At the moment of writing its content is irrelevant as kubelet uses it as a flag to correctly apply the node `capacity/allocatable` information to the node resource when joining the cluster.
+If that file exists then you can resolve any errors in the fashion they are being resolved today.
+If that file does not exist due to some other error, we will need to access the node and create it and restart kubelet.
+Once kubelet applies the node `capacity/allocatable` information it does not remove them unless manually done so.
+Resolving errors from that point on should be done in what ever manner they are being done now.

 ### Drawbacks